You will be able to apply for your bail bond directly online without needing to come into our office - available to you

 A felony, by definition, is termed as a crime that can be punishable by a minimum of one year and a day of imprisonment, in other words three hundred and sixty six days.
 It can be categorized as a nonviolent or violent crime.

-A felony charge can cause someone dependent upon employment to have issues in their professional career.
-Nowadays, many employers are hesitant about keeping employees who have a felony charge on their record on a salary.
+A felony criminal charge can cause someone dependent upon employment to have issues in their professional career long term.
+Nowadays, many employers are hesitant about keeping employees on salary who have a felony charge on their record.
 Felony bail bonds cover bond issues for all types of felony crimes.

 Felonies, even the ones that are considered to be minor, can potentially cause very significant fines and even prison time.
 A felony can be classified by its severity, as well as punishment.

 When someone is arrested, they are most often transported to a local law enforcement station or agency where they are processed and booked.
-What this means is that their fingerprints are recorded, photos are taken, background checks are performed, etc. Once the process of booking and processing into the county computer has been completed, the arrestee may be eligible for bail release.
+What this means is that their fingerprints are recorded, photos are taken, background checks are performed, etc. Once booking and processing into the county computer has been completed, the arrestee may be eligible for pretrial inmate release with a bond.

 The inmate release process can take a long time dependent on how busy the staff at the station is and the actual size of the jail facility.
 On occasion, the booking process may only take about an hour to complete, other times it can take as long as twenty four hours.
 Generally the larger the jail facility, the longer it takes for the bail process to be completed.

-Basically when an indemnitor (person who applies for a bond for someone arrested) acquires a felony bail bond, they are letting the bondsman know that he or she trusts that the person arrested will show up for their day in court.
-If you are the indemnitor, and for some reason or another the individual does not appear in court on their appointed date, it will be your responsibility to help the bail bond company to locate the defendants so that they can be returned to court.
+Basically, when an indemnitor (person who applies for a bond for someone arrested) acquires a felony bail bond, they are letting the bondsman know that he or she trusts that the person arrested will show up for their day in court.
+If you are the indemnitor (and for some reason or another the individual does not appear in court on their appointed date) it will be your responsibility to help the bail bond agent to locate the defendants so that they can be returned to court.